Gintaras Januševičius: Notable recitals

-Gintaras Januševičius made his orchestra debut at the age of 15, performing Capriccio Brillante of Felix Mendelssohn-Bartholdy with the Lithuanian State Symphony Orchestra under direction of Vytautas Lukočius.
-Same month, he entered a Great Hall of Moscow Conservatoire to perform Piano Concerto No. 23, K. 488 of Wolfgang Amadeus Mozart.
+Gintaras Januševičius made his orchestra debut at the age of 15, performing Capriccio by Felix Mendelssohn-Bartholdy with the Lithuanian State Symphony Orchestra under the direction of Vytautas Lukočius.
+In the same month, he entered a Great Hall of Moscow Conservatoire to perform Piano Concerto No. 23, K. 488 of Wolfgang Amadeus Mozart.

 Januševičius rose to fame in May 2004, after the performance at the semi-finals of the Montreal International Musical Competition.
-His interpretation of Études-Tableaux Op.
-39 by Rachmaninoff was publicly praised by pianists Jean-Philippe Collard, Akiko Ebi, Michel Dalberto, Lee Kum-Sing, etc. Christophe Huss of Classics Today wrote in his article:
+His interpretation of Études-Tableaux, Op.
+39 by Rachmaninoff was publicly praised by pianists Jean-Philippe Collard, Akiko Ebi, Michel Dalberto and Lee Kum-Sing.
+Christophe Huss of Classics Today wrote:

 Gintaras Januševičius glides, like an albatross.
-His semi-final and final performances were rare revelations for me; they fall outside the scope of competition <...> because they are neither rankable nor quantifiable.
-All eyes were on Januševičius after the semi-finals, on which he had left his imprint as a kind of apparition from another place, notably with his performance of Rachmaninoff's Études-tableaux Opus 39. <...> We saw him shake up the rhythms, moving forward, straight as a pin, with the simplicity of the master and the vitality of the young man he is.
+His semi-final and final performances were rare revelations for me; they fall outside the scope of competition ... because they are neither rankable nor quantifiable.
+All eyes were on Januševičius after the semi-finals, on which he had left his imprint as a kind of apparition from another place, notably with his performance of Rachmaninoff's Études-tableaux Opus 39. ...
+We saw him shake up the rhythms, moving forward, straight as a pin, with the simplicity of the master and the vitality of the young man he is.
 Never is it used for effect, never does the left hand try to gain the upper hand.

-Up to the date, Januševičius has performed with over 30 orchestras, including Montreal Symphony Orchestra, Lithuanian Chamber Orchestra, Lithuanian National Philharmonic Orchestra, Lithuanian State Symphony Orchestra, Shenzhen Symphony Orchestra, Estonian National Symphony Orchestra, Ural Philharmonic Orchestra, etc. and visiting famous halls, like Palau de la Música Catalana in Barcelona, Auditorio Nacional de Música in Madrid, Residenz Würzburg, Shenzhen Concert Hall, Salle Cortot in Paris etc. His solo recitals were organized across Germany and Lithuania, as well as New York City, Rio de Janeiro, London, Paris, Zürich, Warsaw, and others.
-He participated in famous festivals, including The International Chopin Piano Festival in Duszniki-Zdrój, Besançon International Music Festival, Braunschweig Classix, Mozart Festival Würzburg, Dresdner Musikfestspiele etc. He performed Lithuanian premieres of piano concertos by Aram Khachaturian and Leroy Anderson, in addition to numerous solo and chamber music premieres.
+Januševičius has performed with orchestras, including the Montreal Symphony Orchestra, Lithuanian Chamber Orchestra, Lithuanian National Philharmonic Orchestra, Lithuanian State Symphony Orchestra, Shenzhen Symphony Orchestra, Estonian National Symphony Orchestra, Ural Philharmonic Orchestra, etc. and visiting famous halls, like Palau de la Música Catalana in Barcelona, Auditorio Nacional de Música in Madrid, Residenz Würzburg, Shenzhen Concert Hall, Salle Cortot in Paris etc. His solo recitals were organized across Germany and Lithuania, as well as New York City, Rio de Janeiro, London, Paris, Zürich, Warsaw, and others.
+He has participated in festivals, including the International Chopin Piano Festival in Duszniki-Zdrój, Besançon International Music Festival, Braunschweig Classix, Mozart Festival Würzburg, Dresdner Musikfestspiele etc. He performed Lithuanian premieres of piano concertos by Aram Khachaturian and Leroy Anderson, in addition to solo and chamber music premieres.

-Since 2013 Januševičius' main focus shifted to narrative piano solo recitals.
+Since 2013 Januševičius's focus has shifted to narrative piano solo recitals.
 He started combining music, narration, programming, and theater elements in his performances.
-His most notable programmes up to date were "Dreamcatcher" (2014), "Complete Waltzes by Chopin" (2015), and "The New Colossus" (2019), celebrated by audiences and critics in New York, Rio de Janeiro, Berlin, and other cultural centers of the world.
+His most notable programmes up to date were "Dreamcatcher" (2014), "Complete Waltzes by Chopin" (2015), and "The New Colossus" (2019).